Translating ACS Data to Custom Geographies

 Detecting Statistically Significant Differences

-By aggregating our tract observations, we can also calculate statistically significant differences at greater geographic scales.
-This enables analysis for more policy-relevant areas and helps mitigate shortcomings associated with high measures of error for smaller-population observations, which can lead to findings of no statistically significant differences.
+At the tract level, many tracts are not statistically significantly different as compared to the mean across all DC tracts.
+By aggregating our tract observations, we can detect statistically significant differences at greater geographic scales.
+This enables analysis for more policy-relevant areas and helps mitigate shortcomings associated with high measures of error for smaller-population observations.

 # Calculate DC-wide SNAP rate for comparison